 EID is a one-day (about 5 hours) program of English immersion activities for elementary school students studying English in Kumon Centers nationwide.
 The EID aims at helping not only the children who participate but also adults who are observing the activities to realize that English is a communication tool that can be used by anyone as long as they are not afraid of making mistakes.
 Furthermore, when witnessing "people from different backgrounds and nationalities" communicating in English, Japanese children gain confidence in expressing themselves in English as a second language and feel motivated to continue to study further with a clear purpose in mind.

 Increased motivation to study and use English through language immersion,

 self-reflection, and self-accomplishment

 Through EID, children experience the joy of using English and then develop the willingness to express their own thoughts and feelings in the language.
-It is the moment when children begin to recognize English as "a communication tool" to connect with people around the world.
+EID is a place where young children begin to recognize English as "a communication tool" to connect with people around the world.

 This is what children realized

 EID is not a place to acquire (or improve) English skills.
-So what will you learn in a 5-hour program?
-We have witnessed that "the confidence of using English as a tool has increased as has their motivation to continue developing their language capacity with the Kumon worksheets. (from participants' impressions)
+So what do children gain from this 5-hour program?
+Children’s impressions from previous EIDs show that they gain confidence in using English as a tool to communicate as well as motivation to continue developing their language skills with the Kumon English worksheets.